hyeseon-irosol/husky_gps_follower/README.md

 # Husky GPS Follower

-This workspace has src folder and dependencies for navigating the Husky robot using GPS in simulation.
+This workspace has a src folder and dependencies for navigating the Husky robot using GPS in simulation.

 ## Installation
 ```bash